The New Coffee Rules You Need to Know, According to Experts

 Don't underestimate the power of a cute cup.

-But I actually read the book!
-And I’m not a coffee nerd, but these rules were useful, and the book is perfect for anyone who has even a passing interest in coffee.
+I’m not a coffee nerd, but these rules were useful, and the book is perfect for anyone who has even a passing interest in coffee.
 It also has gorgeous illustrations to teach you everything you need to know about coffee.
 I hopped on the phone with one of the co-authors, Jordan Michelman, to talk about a few rules of coffee outlined in the book.

 You don’t need fancy gear to brew great coffee at home